Powers001/ESP32-S3-Picture-Frame/README.md

 - **OTA updates** - update firmware wirelessly
 - **PSRAM optimization** for smooth performance with large images
 - **Automatic image centering** for different aspect ratios
+- Auto-Hotspot Broadcast when unble to connect to Wifi

 ## 🔧 Hardware Requirements